The Midnight Special The Midnight Special

 Publisher Description

-This innovative history explores the rich tradition of music behind bars, and how prisoners have shaped the American sound from blues to hip-hop.
+This innovative history explores the rich tradition of music behind bars and shows how policing and prisons have shaped our musical culture from blues to hip-hop.

 GENRE